 The Introduction to the Scholarship of Teaching and Learning (SoTL) seminar is designed to support graduate students and postdocs who are interested in deepening their involvement in and understanding of educational research.
 This seminar is taught by Center for Teaching and Learning staff every Spring semester.
-It is taught in a hybrid format meaning that half of the meetings occur online and half of the meetings take place in person on the Danforth Campus.
-Due to the COVID pandemic, Spring 2021 synchronous meetings will occur via Zoom.
+Half of the seminar meetings are synchronous (online or in person) and half of the meetings involve asynchronous activities and discussions on Canvas.

 In this seminar, students are introduced to the fundamentals of SoTL through reading current literature, participating in online discussion boards, engaging in classroom discussion, and active learning experiences.
 Students will gain knowledge of, and experience in, the various stages of conducting a SoTL project including the initial articulation of a classroom-based research question, determination of the appropriate research methods to answer this question, ethical considerations that are relevant to conducting classroom research, considerations of potential outcomes of the proposed study, and sharing results.
 This seminar culminates in a written project proposal and oral presentation to the members of the seminar and invited guests as well as a poster presentation at the annual Center for Teaching and Learning Recognition Reception.
 Through this seminar students gain an understanding of the field of SoTL and reflect on ways that SoTL can be incorporated into their future teaching experiences as faculty.

+The Introduction to SoTL course is a component of the Practitioner level of the Center for Teaching and Learning’s Professional Development in Teaching Program.
 Graduate students and postdocs are eligible to take this seminar if they have attended 3 or more Advanced-level workshops offered by The Center for Teaching and Learning.
-It is also highly encouraged that interested graduate students and postdocs contact the seminar instructor, Julia Johnson, before enrolling in the seminar.
+It is also highly encouraged that interested graduate students and postdocs contact the seminar instructor, Rick Moore, before enrolling in the seminar.

 - Assessing the Impacts of Prior Exposure in CSE 417T: Introduction to Machine Learning, Henry Chai, Computer Science and Engineering